ashisha7i/PY_CLASS/README.md

 # PY_CLASS

-Repositiry to keep track of the lessons for python class
+Repository to keep track of the lessons for python class